puntonim/ansible-biostar/README.md

 On a t1.micro instance it takes about 12 mins.

-*Note*: we are trying to move all the cutom parts to production.env so that in the 2nd step there is only one file to edit.
+*Note*: we are trying to move all the custom parts to `production.env` so that there is only one file to edit.

 ### 3.1.
 Playbook Advanced Arguments
 The are 2 groups of arguments for the playbook.